ameyaKetkar/TypeChangeMiner/README.md

  TypeChangeMiner is developed as the part of the empirical study : [Understanding Type Changes in Java](https://users.encs.concordia.ca/~nikolaos/publications/FSE_2020.pdf).

  TypeChangeMiner is a built upon the widely used RefactoringMiner project, that detects 43 types of refactorings applied in the history of a project.
- TypeChangeMiner provides fine-grained detailed insight into transformations `Change Variable Type`, `Change Field Type`, `Change Parameter Type` and `Change Method Return Type`.
+ TypeChangeMiner provides fine-grained detailed insight into the transformations `Change Variable Type`, `Change Field Type`, `Change Parameter Type` and `Change Method Return Type`.
- This tool analyses the project and resolves type bindings of variable and method declarations, without building (or compiling) the project.
+ This tool can analyse a commit and resolve the type bindings of variable and method declarations (in the commit), without building the project.
- Using such detailed information it provides fine-grained details like :
+ Using such detailed information it provides fine-grained details about a type change, like :
  * fully-qualified names of the types involved in the type change
  * the adaptations performed for applying the type change (e.g. updating callsites or initializers)
  * the third-party libraries used by the projects